The invisibles: tracking solar energy

 Former MPhys student at the University of Sheffield

 “But the best thing for me is that National Grid ESO are using the outputs of our research in real time.
-Most research projects, especially in physics, tend to be very low TRL (Technology Readiness Level).
-PV_Live is ready to deploy.”
+Most research projects, especially in physics, tend to be very low TRL (Technology Readiness Level), but PV_Live as we designed it is now part of National Grid ESO’s day-to-day operations.
+The ‘as-developed’ solution became the ‘as-implemented’ solution, which is pretty rare.”

 “The PV data that PV_Live provides is critical to the management of the transmission system,” says Kevin Tilley, who now helps to embed the results of the project within National Grid ESO, “We use the PV data to help forecast and monitor the national power requirements on the network in real time, and shortly after the first delivery of the data, we were able to improve our forecasts of these flows for the first time in years.
 Engineers in our planning teams have also been able to predict the regional flows more accurately around the network, enabling safer and more economic operation.”